Apply for a Blue Badge

 You can download and complete the replacement badge form if your badge has been lost or stolen.

 Return your Blue Badge

-Blue Badge holders must return the badge to us by law if:
+Blue Badge holders must return the badge to us (our address is under the contacts section) by law if:

 - the badge expires